Pope Gelasius II

 Pope Gelasius II (c.
-1060/1064 – 29 January 1119), born Giovanni Caetani or Giovanni da Gaeta (also called Coniulo), was head of the Catholic Church and ruler of the Papal States from 24 January 1118 to his death in 1119.
+1060/1064 – 29 January 1119), was head of the Catholic Church and ruler of the Papal States from 24 January 1118 to his death in 1119.
 A monk of Monte Cassino and chancellor of Pope Paschal II, Caetani was unanimously elected to succeed him.
 In doing so, he also inherited the conflict with Emperor Henry V over investiture.
 Gelasius spent a good part of his brief papacy in exile.

 Biography

 Early life

 Plaque in San Sebastiano al Palatino marking the election of Caetani as Pope Gelasius II.

-He was born between 1060 and 1064 at Gaeta into the Pisan branch of the Caetani family, and he became a monk of Monte Cassino.
-Pope Urban II, who wished to improve the style of papal documents, brought him to Rome and made Caetani a papal subdeacon (August 1088) and cardinal deacon of Santa Maria in Cosmedin (probably on 23 September 1088).
+Born c.
+1060 at Gaeta, Giovanni belonged to the Caetani family.
+He was educated and later became a monk at Monte Cassino.
+Pope Urban II, who wished to improve the style of papal documents, brought him to Rome and made Giovanni a papal subdeacon (August 1088) and cardinal deacon of Santa Maria in Cosmedin (probably on 23 September 1088).
 As chancellor of the Holy Roman Church from 1089 to 1118, he drastically reformed the papal administration, establishing a permanent staff of clerks for the papacy, overcoming the previous custom of relying on Roman notaries to write papal documents, and introducing the minuscule curial script.
 His tenure also established the precedent of the papal chancellor always being a cardinal and holding the office for life or until elected pope.